 So, you are confused.
-By searching on music marketplaces for Recording Studio Microphones and getting with tons of results, you are now confused about the right types of microphones for your studio.
+By searching on music equipment marketplaces for Recording Microphones and getting with tons of results, you are now confused about the right types of microphones for your studio.

-“One wrong decision and you will lose your hard money as well as time”
+“One wrong decision and you will lose your hard money and time as well”

 Well, no more worries.

-You are landed in the right place where you are going to read a comprehensive guide on choosing Recording Studio Microphones.
+You are landed in the right place where you are going to read a comprehensive guide on choosing Microphones for recording.

 When I was starting out my audio recording journey, I had also faced this problem.
 At that time there was no online music marketplace available on the internet.
 So, you can imagine how confused I was in choosing the right gear for my home studio.

 However, today there are tons of resources available on the internet but even there is no genuine guide which can help you in choosing the right types of microphones or other home recording studio essentials.